-Year End led Jul y 31, Change
+Year End ded July 31, Cha nge

-2019 2018 \$ %
+2020 2019 \$ %

-(in t thousands)
+(in t housands)

-Provision for income taxes \$ 743 \$ 1,337 \$ (594) (44)%
+Provision for income taxes \$ 2,388 \$ 743 \$ 1,645 221 %

-Our provision for income taxes increased by \$0.6 million, or 44%, for fiscal 2019, compared to fiscal 2018.
-The decrease in the provision for income taxes was primarily due to a non-recurring tax benefit associated with the acquisition of intangible assets from Appsulate, Inc., which reduced our deferred tax asset and the related valuation allowance.
-For further information, refer to Note 14, Income Taxes, of our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our effective tax rate of (2.7)% and (4.1)% in fiscal 2019 and fiscal 2018, respectively, differs from the applicable U.S. statutory federal income tax rate due to our valuation allowance against our U.S. federal, state, and U.K. deferred tax assets as well as our foreign income being taxed at different rates than the U.S. statutory rate.
-The overall income tax expense recorded for the current fiscal year is driven by income taxes for the foreign countries in which we operate, offset by the tax benefit from the release of a portion of our valuation allowance on deferred tax assets as a result of deferred taxes recorded in purchase accounting as part of the acquisition of Appsulate, Inc.
+Our provision for income taxes increased by \$1.6 million, or 221%, for fiscal 2020, compared to fiscal 2019, primarily related to income and withholding taxes in the foreign jurisdictions in which we operate.
+The overall income tax expense recorded for fiscal 2020 was driven by income taxes for the foreign countries in which we operate partially offset by the tax benefit associated with the acquisition of intangible assets from Cloudneeti Corporation ("Cloudneeti") and Edgewise Networks Inc. ("Edgewise") which reduced our deferred tax asset and the related valuation allowance.
+For further information, refer to Note 14, Income Taxes, of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our effective tax rate of (2.1)% and (2.7)% in fiscal 2020 and fiscal 2019, respectively, differs from the applicable U.S. statutory federal income tax rate due to our valuation allowance against our U.S. federal, state, and U.K. deferred tax assets as well as our foreign income being taxed at different rates than the U.S. statutory rate.